-The interim reliability reserve rule currently prevents interim reliability reserve contracts from extending beyond the expiry of the interim reliability reserves rule on 31 March 2025.
+Previously, the interim reliability reserve rule prevented interim reliability reserve contracts from extending beyond the expiry of the interim reliability reserves rule on 31 March 2025.

-This means that AEMO can only enter into:
+This means that AEMO could only enter into:

 - 3-year interim reliability reserve contracts, if triggered, up until March 2022. - 2-year contracts of interim reliability reserves, if triggered, up until March 2023.